Bachelor of Aviation (Remotely Piloted Aircraft Systems)

 Key features

-• Maximise your potential in the aviation sector
+Maximise your potential for the future of an evolving sector

 Why study this degree at UNSW?